Linear superposition as a core theorem of quantum empiricism

-The source of the numerous treatments of \qm\ \cite[Ch.~10]{home}, \cite[Ch.~10]{laloe}, \cite{auletta, schloss4, schloss3, saunders, zeilinger3}---and `the Copenhagen' among---is the fact that the $\state\alpha$"=event and subconscious comprehension of $\state\Psi$ (pt.~\hyperlink{S}{\red\textsf{S}}) are a~priori endowed with physical properties, with observational characteristics of the \texttt{DataSource}, and with operationality of the canonical \qm"=concept $\ketPsi$\footnote{An illustrative example in this regard is one of the first sentences from Everett's PhD: ``The state function $\psi$ is thought of as objectively characterizing the physical system \ldots\ at all times \ldots\ independently of our state of knowledge of it'' \cite[p.~3]{everett}, \cite[p.~73]{barrett}; and also, on p.~8, ``The general validity of pure wave mechanics, \textsl{without any statistical assertions}, is assumed for \textsl{all} physical systems, including observers and measuring apparata''.
-And, again Everett's: ``The physical `reality' is assumed to be the wave function of the whole universe itself'' \cite[p.~100]{freire}, \cite[p.~70]{barrett}.}.
+The source of the ``foundational skirmishes'' \cite[p.~227]{schloss3} and the numerous treatments of \qm\ \cite[Ch.~10]{home}, \cite[Ch.~10]{laloe}, \cite{auletta, schloss4, saunders, zeilinger3}---`the Copenhagen' among---is the fact that the $\state\alpha$"=event and intuitive sense of the $\state\Psi$"=primitive (pt.~\hyperlink{S}{\red\textsf{S}}) are a~priori endowed with physical properties, observational/"!determinative characteristics of the \Courier{Data\-Source}, and operationality of the canonical \qm"=concept of the ket"=vector $\ketPsi$.
+A representative example in this regard is one of the first sentences from Everett's PhD: ``The state function $\psi$ is thought of as objectively characterizing the physical system \ldots\ at all times \ldots\ independently of our state of knowledge of it'' \cite[p.~3]{everett}, \cite[p.~73]{barrett}; and also, on p.~48, ``The general validity of pure wave mechanics, \textsl{without any statistical assertions}, is assumed for \textsl{all} physical systems, including observers and measuring apparata''.
+And, again the Everett's: ``The physical `reality' is assumed to be the wave function of the whole universe itself'' \cite[p.~100]{freire}, \cite[p.~70]{barrett}.
 However, none of these initially exist.
 The primitive $\state\alpha$"=events' abstractions $\statePsi\GOTO{\sss\scr A}\state\alpha$ are all there is.

-An important point is that even the `eigen $\state\alpha$"=click' (of a photon/""electron say, in the \textsc{epr}"=experiment) should not be identified with an $\ket{\alpha}$"=state.
+An important point is that the eigen $\state\alpha$"=click (of a photon/"!electron in the \textsc{epr}"=experiment, say) should not be identified with an $\ket{\alpha}$"=state.
 The latter is re"=developable with respect to eigen"=states associated with other click-sets of any other instruments: